astronomer/airflow-guides/guides/kerberos.md

 tags: Airflow, Kerberos

+## Introduction

+Kerberos is an authentication system which allows Airflow to access and submit jobs to Kerberos-enabled clusters.
+Typically this feature would be used for something like a long-running Spark cluster in a large enterprise environment.

 ## Support for Kerberos in Airflow

 Core support for Kerberos in Airflow is there including a ticket renewer service in the CLI.
 Some of its limitations are described in [Airflow - Security](https://airflow.readthedocs.io/en/latest/security.html?highlight=kerberos#kerberos).